The Booty

 The Booty is a painting created by Greek painter Theodorus Rallis.
 He was a watercolourist and draughtsman creating portraits, local figures, architectural subjects, interiors, and genre works.
 Rallis was best known for his orientalist paintings.
 Theodorus was trained in France by Jean-Léon Gérôme and Jean-Jules-Antoine Lecomte du Nouy.
 Both of the painters were Orientalists.
 Jean-Léon was a professor at the École des Beaux-Arts and also an academist.
 Theodorus acquired knowledge of both academic art and orientalism from his professors.
-He first exhibited his work at the Paris Salon in 1875 and was a member of the Société des Artistes Français.
+He first exhibited his work at the Salon of 1875 in Paris and was a member of the Société des Artistes Français.
 Rallis also frequently exhibited works at the Royal Academy in London from 1879 onwards.
 There is no exact inventory of the painters' existing catalog, but Artnet has tracked over 217 paintings and 15 works on paper attributed to Rallis.
 In 1900, Rallis was awarded the decoration of the Knight of the Legion of Honor by France.

 Common artistic themes of Ottoman Oppression towards Greeks and other inhabitants of the empire recurred throughout the 19th century.
 In 1824, The Massacre at Chios was completed by French painter Eugène Delacroix, and it features the horrors the Greek people endured during the 1822 Chios massacre.
 Although Rallis was born in Constantinople, his family was originally from Chios.
 Another French painter named Constance Blanchard, painted Greek Women of Souli Running to Their Death in 1838, featuring Greek women and children jumping to their deaths to avoid capture, enslavement, rape, and lifelong torture.

 The Slave Market by Jean-Léon Gérôme (1866), an earlier work finished by one of Ralli's teachers.

 Hiram Powers completed The Greek Slave statue in 1843, which was a part of the Greek Slave Movement in the United States.
 Powers was also exposed to the slave trade while traveling to Europe and visiting Ottoman territories.
 The sculptor eventually settled in Florence, Italy, where the work was completed.
 Powerful visual tools expressing harsh Greek oppression continued to flourish towards the second half of the 19th century.
 Rallis teacher Jean-Léon Gérôme painted The Slave Market in 1866.
 Greece was constantly at war with the Ottoman Empire, and in 1878 The Epirus Revolt erupted.
 Seven years later, Rallis traveled through the Ottoman Empire to visit Mount Athos in 1885, where he was motivated to complete many works.
-Two works he completed that same year feature similar-aged religious frescoes entitled The Captive and Refectory in Mount Athos.
+Two works he completed that same year feature similar-aged religious frescoes entitled The Captive (Ralli) and Refectory in Mount Athos.
 Around 1905, Rallis completed The Booty which is part of the collection of the Ε. Koutlidis Foundation and is on display at the National Gallery of Athens.
 Otto Pilny completed a similar work in 1910 entitled Slave Market.